Support information for this lesson:

 Figure 8.
 The Drosophila compound eye (shown on the left), is composed of single units called ommatidia (middle), each composed of 8 photoreceptor cells (only some shown) and support cells ensheathing the ommatidum and forming its lens system (cornea, pseudocone).
 The primary and secondary pigment cells contain specialised organelles, the lysosome-like pigment granules, which contain the enzymes to produce pigment: ommochromes are brown pigments in primary pigment cells and pteridines are red pigments in secondary pigment cells.

 Both ommochromes and pteridines have their discrete metabolic pathways within the pigment granules, and the primary substrates (GTP for pteridines and tryptophan for ommochromes) are transferred into the granules via distinct transporter proteins composed of different subunits, one of which is common to both transporters (Fig. 9).
-Like enzymes, also the transporters are therefore essential for pigment production: affecting the GTP transporter causes absence of the red pteridins turning the eye colour into brown, affecting tryptophan transport affects the brown ommochromes resulting in red/scarlet eye colour, and affecting both transporters causes absence of eye colour, which is the famous white mutation discovered in 1910 (see the film; Mackenzie et al, 1999; Cagan and Ready, 1989).
+Like enzymes, also the transporters are therefore essential for pigment production (see examples in Fig. 9).
+Affecting both transporters causes absence of eye colour, which is the famous white mutation discovered in 1910 (see the film; Mackenzie et al, 1999; Cagan and Ready, 1989).

 Figure 9.
-Two distinct transporters sharing one subunit (2) import the Ommochrome (brown pigment) precursor Tryptophan and the Pteridine (scarlet pigment) precursor GTP into pigment granules.
+Importance for precursor import for pigment production (click image to enlarge).
+A) Two distinct transporters sharing one subunit (2) import Tryptophan, the precursor for Ommochrome (brown pigment), and GTP, the precursor for Pteridine (scarlet pigment).
 Metabolic pathways in these granules produce the respective pigments which add up to the brownish red eye colour of fruit flies.
+B) Deleting the scarlet gene affects the Tryptophan import and abolishes the brown pigment, hence eyes become scarlet red.
+C) Deleting the brown gene affects GTP import thus abolishing the red pigment and causing eyes to look brown.

 Here we will focus on Pteridines which, themselves, represent a cocktail of pigments and provide a nice example of a branched metabolic pathway (Fig. 10).
 Amongst the Pteridines, a group of red pigments called Drosopterins are the essential fraction contributing to eye colour whereas Sepiapterin is visible as yellow in visible light, and Biopterin is only visible in UV light.
 This is still a simplified version of all molecules derived from this pathway, but sufficient to explain the principles of analysis.